nashville-software-school/bangazon-inc/projects/ORIENTATION_API.md

 ### WebApi Controllers

-You will learn about what role a controller has in an API, how it uses models and validates a request against the model, and an introduction to LINQ to get data from your database.
+You will learn about what role a controller has in an API, how it uses models and validates a request against the model, and returning data from your database to the internets.

 ## Requirements